 Here's the thing; there's almost always some kind of activity you can do that will benefit your situation.
 It's important to not be "too cool" for easier training while you're down and out.
 However light or easy it might feel compared to the training you're used to, anything is better than nothing and there’s a lot of stuff that you can continue to do that slows or reduces the diminishing of your baseline fitness during a break (think flexibility, range of motion, basic movement integrity work, etc).
 You can always alter a routine to work around an injury, but if you need more strict rest, you could use this as an opportunity to focus on stretching and flexibility.

-Related: Some of these gentle workouts can also be helpful while healing — 10 beginner workouts that you dan do at home for free
+Related: Some of these gentle workouts can also be helpful while healing — 10 beginner workouts that you can do at home for free

 Body changes and the feeling of losing progress

-If you make healthy food choices while you're healing, you may be surprised at how relatively little of a change even a month or two of inactivity can have on your weight and body fat.
-Inactivity plus poor food choices will unfortunately add up a lot more quickly But, whether your body weight, composition, and capabilities change while you're inactive, either way, there's no reason to freak out.
+If you make healthy food choices while you're healing, you may be surprised at how relatively little of a change even months of inactivity can have on your weight and body fat.
+Inactivity plus poor food choices will unfortunately add up a lot more quickly.
+But, whether your body weight, composition, and capabilities change while you're inactive, either way, there's no reason to freak out.
 Let's say you do gain weight or lose muscle and endurance — so what?
 It's not like you aren't sure how that happened; you know of the exact cause & effect.
 You took necessary time off.
 There is no mystery variable there and you didn't do anything wrong.
 So, if you start to feel yourself backsliding, just remind yourself that a cool, calm head is much more likely to make healthy decisions than one that has already talked itself into failing.
-Soon, when you are healed, you will return to your workouts and your normal routines — and your body weight, strength, and composition will also return to normal.
+Soon, when you are healed, you will return to your workouts and your routines - no need to panic in the mean time.

 Focus on nutrition